upmusings/upshift/words/_posts/2020-04-3-same-mistakes.md

 description: why we keep doing the same mistakes.
 Been there, done that; same mistake.
 Why?
 Three basic flaws.
 They are the reason why we keep doing the same mistake even if we know better.
 image: https://raw.githubusercontent.com/upmusings/upshift/master/images/exercise.png
-date: 2020-04-03 11:30:47 +0300
+date: 2020-04-03 14:30:47 +0300
 ---
-<center>why we keep doing the same mistakes.
+<center><em>why we keep doing the same mistakes.
 been there, done that; same mistake. why?
 Three basic flaws.
-  They are the reason why we keep doing the same mistake even if we know better.<center>
+  They are the reason why we keep doing the same mistake even if we know better.</em></center>

 your smart but doing same mistake?